 He soon learned the value of playing games as key to his work, after noting his first go at the Mario theme matched the visuals but not the gameplay.
 "My gut response after completing it was: 'Ahh, I guess that's all right'," he modestly claims.
 "I definitely didn't think it'd be so widely appreciated!"

-Zelda came next, and Kondo's second indelible main theme, as he perfectly captured what he describes as the "brave or courageous feeling" of adventuring.
-Hyrule required quite a different approach to the Mushroom Kingdom, but it was a test Kondo relished: "If you're going to make music appropriate to a totally unknown town and unknown cities, you've got to come up with totally unusual music as well."
+Zelda came next, and with it Kondo's second indelible main theme, as he perfectly captured what he describes as the "brave or courageous feeling" of adventuring.
+Hyrule required quite a different approach to the Mushroom Kingdom, but it was a test Kondo relished.

-Kondo was also responsible for two of the most instantly recognisable videogame jingles - those eight notes that sound when a secret is discovered and the fanfare on finding an item are forever etched in gaming lexicon.
+Kondo's Zelda score was also responsible for two of the most instantly recognisable video game jingles - those eight notes that sound when a secret is discovered and the fanfare on finding an item are forever etched in gaming lexicon.